 Many welfare-oriented farmers want to reduce antibiotic usage, use safer and more natural feed, provide more space and better housing for their animals, and improve their ability to market their products.
 FACT listened to these concerns, and determined that the most effective response was through concerted efforts to expand humane farming and food safety—our two current focuses.

 What We've Achieved

 Though FACT is a small nonprofit, our accomplishments are significant:

 - Improving farm animal welfare: Cumulatively, FACT has awarded 91 grants to deserving farmers across 27 states, directly impacting more than 66,000 animals.
-Thousands more animals in subsequent generations raised on these funded farms will benefit from improved conditions, access to open pasture, and the humane methodology that FACT invests and espouses through our Fund-a-Farmer Project.
+Thousands more animals in subsequent generations raised on these funded farms will benefit from improved conditions, access to open pasture, and the humane methodology that FACT invests and espouses through our farmer services.